Hibiscus acetosella: Edible properties

-Cranberry hibiscus is mostly known for its slightly sour or pleasantly tart young leaves which are commonly used as a vegetable, either raw or cooked.
-In South America, the leaves are used sparingly in salads and stir-fries.
-Leaves are eaten in small quantities due to acid content and because they are mucilaginous.
-Cranberry hibiscus leaves also contribute to the décor of various dishes since they retain their color after being cooked.
+Cranberry hibiscus is mostly known for its slightly sour to pleasantly tart-tasting young leaves, which are commonly used as a vegetable, either raw or cooked.
+In South America, the leaves are used, sparingly, in salads and stir-fries.
+Leaves are eaten in small quantities, however, due to acid content and because they are mucilaginous.
+Cranberry hibiscus leaves also contribute to the décor of various dishes as they retain their color after being cooked.

-Flowers are used to make teas or other drinks where they contribute color rather than taste.
-In Central America the flowers are combined with ice, sugar, lemon, or lime juice and water to make a purple lemonade.
+The flowers are used to make teas or other drinks, in which they contribute a deep color, and possible mild medicinal benefits, rather than taste.
+In Central America, the flowers are combined with ice, sugar, lemon or lime juice, and water to make a purple lemonade.

-The root is edible however thought of as fibrous and distasteful.
-Contrary to similar species such as the Hibiscus sabdariffa, the calyx or sepals of Hibiscus acetosella is non-fleshy and not eaten.
-In Angola a tea made from the leaves of cranberry hibiscus are used as a post-fever tonic and to treat anemia.
-The plant is also utilized to treat myalgias by crushing leaves into cold water to bathe children.
-The plant is thought to contain polyphenols, a compound that may combat inflammation and is commonly used to treat inflammatory diseases.
+The root is edible, however, it is thought of as fibrous and distasteful.
+Contrary to similar species, such as the Hibiscus sabdariffa (commonly used to make the beverage jamaica), the calyx (or sepals) of H. acetosella is non-fleshy and not eaten.
+In Angola, a tea made from the leaves of cranberry hibiscus is used as a post-fever tonic and to treat anemia.
+The plant is also utilized to treat myalgias, by crushing leaves into cold water, and for bathing children.
+The plant is thought to contain polyphenols, compounds that may combat inflammation and that are commonly used to treat inflammatory diseases.